rkoron007/beagle_jump/README.md

 ![Start Screen](https://media.giphy.com/media/20IB5CvqMveCZ1mw8V/giphy.gif)

 ### Possible Endings
-Beagle Jump features two seperate game endings based on game through the game or not
+Beagle Jump features two seperate game endings based whether a player is able to reach the end of the game or not.
+Though our beagle hero jumps over fences, sheep, and flames I wanted to keep the gameover light.
 ![GameOver](https://i.imgur.com/SfuNv1s.png)

+The beagle can't even look at you!
+It really makes you want to play gain right?
+The Victory Screen shows Max at home....but you know you want to play again!
+So there is a start button there just for you.

 ![Winner](https://i.imgur.com/F7SpDZG.png)

 ### Jumping Fun!